Centre for Language in Education

 We have a good provision of indoor and outdoor sports and recreational facilities which are managed by the Estates Office.
-In the Tai Po Campus, there is a sports hall that can be used alternatively as badminton courts, basketball courts, volleyball courts, or a handball court.
-Other indoor and outdoor sports facilities include an Olympic standard swimming pool, an indoor 25-meter heated swimming pool, a gymnasium, multi-purpose rooms, a table tennis room, a dance studio, a well-equipped physical fitness room, a sport-climbing wall, squash courts, an artificial soccer pitch, a basketball court, a multi-purpose roof court and tennis courts.
+On the Tai Po Campus, there is a sports hall that can be used alternatively as badminton courts, basketball courts, volleyball courts, or a handball court.
+Other indoor and outdoor sports facilities include an outdoor 50-metre standard swimming pool, an indoor 25-meter heated swimming pool, a gymnasium, multi-purpose rooms, a table tennis room, a dance studio, a well-equipped physical fitness room, a sport-climbing wall, squash courts, an artificial soccer pitch, a basketball court, a multi-purpose roof court and tennis courts.

 Along the Tolo Harbour Highway, about midway between MTR University Station and MTR Tai Po Market Station, the Pak Shek Kok Sports Centre houses an extensive range of outdoor and indoor sports and recreational facilities, including a grandstand with undercover seating for 1,200 spectators, a 400-meter all-weather track with facilities for field events, a natural grass soccer pitch, an artificial turf soccer/hockey pitch, five tennis courts, a jogging path with six fitness stations, a fitness room, a multi-purpose room and a challenge rope course consisting of low and high elements.

-There are four Government-funded student halls/quarters on Tai Po Campus, namely Northcote Hall, Grantham Hall, Robert Black Hall and the Jockey Club Student Quarters, providing about 2,000 residential places.
+There are four Government-funded student halls/quarters on Tai Po Campus, namely Northcote Hall, Grantham Hall, Robert Black Hall and the Jockey Club Student Quarters, providing about 2,200 residential places.
 The Northcote Hall, Grantham Hall and Robert Black Hall provide shared twin and triple study-bedrooms and communal facilities including activity rooms, laundry rooms, bathrooms/toilets, and pantries.
 Each study-bedroom is also equipped with computer ports and is covered by Wifi network.
-A telephone is provided in the pantries on each floor of the three hostels.
+A telephone is provided in the pantries on each floor of the three halls.

-An important goal for EdUHK is to allow every full-time undergraduate student to undertake at least one international or regional experience during the course of their studies.
-These include credit-bearing student exchange programmes, short-term study and cultural tours, study visits, etc. In addition, Language Immersion Programmes are provided to student teachers majoring in Chinese and English to enhance their Putonghua and English language proficiency.
-These programmes provide opportunities for students to use and study Putonghua and English in a first language-speaking context.
+The University provides opportunities for students to broaden their global perspectives, to develop cross-cultural understanding and enhance their intercultural communication skills, personal confidence and independence.
+These include credit-bearing student exchange programmes, short-term and summer programmes, cultural immersion programmes, service learning and internship, etc. In addition, Language Immersion Programmes are provided to student teachers majoring in Chinese and English to enhance their Putonghua and English language proficiency.
+These programmes provide opportunities for students to use and study Putonghua and English in a native language context.